Individual Talent Development Template

-For both sheets, begin by listing the candidate name and current role, as well as indicating all positions this candidate is being considered for.
+For both sheets, begin by listing the succession candidate name and current role, as well as indicating all positions this candidate is being considered for.
 Rate their readiness and timeline to move into each potential future role.

-Indicate the top opportunities for development for this candidate.
+Indicate the top opportunities for professional development for this candidate.
 These should be informed by the gaps identified in the Candidate Succession Profile worksheet.